Running Hyperledger Grid on Splinter

 $ docker-compose -f examples/splinter/docker-compose.yaml up

-This docker-compose file creates a network with two nodes (alpha and beta) that includes the Pike, Schema, and Product smart contracts.
+This docker-compose file creates a network with two nodes (alpha and beta) that includes the Pike, Schema, Location, Purchase Order, and Product smart contracts.

-Once the Grid on Splinter environment is running, you can create a circuit to connect two nodes, then demonstrate Grid functionality with existing smart contracts, such as Pike organizations and Grid products.
+Once the Grid on Splinter environment is running, you can create a circuit to connect two nodes, then demonstrate Grid functionality with existing smart contracts, such as Pike organizations, Grid products and Grid Purchase Order.
 You can also upload new smart contracts to the circuit.

 Creating Splinter Circuits explains the procedure to connect nodes on a circuit.